evenstephenr/react-query/README.md

 fetch({
   /**
    * (optional) `params` allows you to pass in params directly to your request utility, which will be
-   *  included with the params already set on your useQuery hook.
+   *  included with the params already set on your useQuery hook - if there are any.
    *
    * This is useful if you set a default param on useQuery, such as a limit param, and have dynamic
    *  params being referenced in an individual fetch by some UI component, such as filters on a table